MarquisOgre/digiswap-document/help/troubleshooting.md

 {% endtab %}

 {% tab title="Reason" %}
-This error tends to appear when you're trying to unstake from an old Syrup Pool, but there aren't enough rewards in the pool left for you to harvest when withdrawing.
+This error tends to appear when you're trying to unstake from an old Sweet Pool, but there aren't enough rewards in the pool left for you to harvest when withdrawing.
 This causes the transaction to fail.
 {% endtab %}
 {% endtabs %}